dynatrace-oss/unguard/ad-service/README.md

 docker run -it -p 80:80 --name ad-service-container ad-service
 ```

-Currently AdService will show a picture under the path /app/wwwroot/adFolder/bird.jpg. <br>
+Currently AdService will show a picture under the path /app/wwwroot/adFolder/bird.jpg.
 Therefore, if your want to display customized images, you have mount a folder with a picture named bird.jpg in it and
 state it in the command instead of '<your-directory>'.
 ```